-The Commission proposes to use a Beta value of 0.44 based on ALL US Power Utilities to be used as proxy beta value for DOMLEC.
+The Commission decided to use a Beta value of 0.44 based on ALL US Power Utilities to be used as proxy beta value for DOMLEC.

-The Commission proposes that the WACC to be applied to DOMLEC's regulatory asset base shall be: WACC post-Tax of 7.90%
+DECISION 7 - Approved WACC for DOMLEC's Asset Base The Commission decided that the WACC to be applied to DOMLEC's regulatory asset base shall be: WACC post-Tax of 7.90% and pre-Tax of 9.82%.